Share Contacts Between iPhone and Android: 4 Methods

 #How Do You Sync Contacts via Google Contacts?

 Google Contacts is the closest thing to true cross-platform syncing.
-Android phones lean on Google by default, and the Google Contacts app on iOS pulls the same list straight into iPhone, so an edit on either device flows to the other within seconds.
-We’ve kept this configuration running on personal phones across an iPhone 13, an iPhone 15, and three different Galaxy models for over two years, and it has never lost a contact between devices during day-to-day use.
+Android phones lean on Google by default, and the Google Contacts app on iOS pulls the same list straight into iPhone, so edits on either device can flow back to the shared Google address book.

 On your Android device: